maxweb4u/react-coding-test/README.md

 Contains:

-* a working example of a filterable table which you can play around with (look below).
 * ES6 - 7 Support with Babel
 * Redux dev tools to help you keep track of the app's state
 * Routing